HOllarves/Udacity-Linux-Configuration/README.md

 Amazon Lightsail allow its users to use an interactive terminal on their site to directly communicate with their servers using ssh.
 However, I always prefer to use my own ssh client runnning on my personal ubuntu machine.

 Initially, to enter my server using ssh I created a .pem key file using amazon lightsail client.
-I saved this .pem file to my .ssh folder, and then simply logged in using `ssh ubuntu@35.176.192.35 -i udacityServerKey.pm`
+I saved this .pem file to my .ssh folder, and then simply logged in using `ssh ubuntu@35.176.192.35 -i udacityServerKey.pem`

 ### #3 - Set up